theWasweisich/MatheQuiz/SECURITY.md

 ## Reporting a Vulnerability

-If you have found a Vulnerability, please be kind an email one of the maintainers.
+If you have found a Vulnerability, please be kind and disclose it via the Security-Tab on this Repository